Course Work Taken Elsewhere

 Credit for Military EducationThe university evaluates courses completed through the armed services and may grant credit for such courses.
 Consult the Degree Progress Department regarding the possibility of receiving credit for these courses.

 College Courses Taken During High School EnrollmentAll undergraduate students entering USC may receive a combined maximum of 32 elective units for college courses and/or examinations (e.g., AP or IB) taken before graduation from high school.
 A maximum of 16 of these 32 units will be allowed for college courses taken before high school graduation.
-These courses must appear on the college transcript as part of the regular college curriculum and are expected to be taught on the college campus by college faculty and not used toward high school graduation.
-Students whose courses are taken at a college and were not used toward high school graduation may file an articulation petition to request more than 16 units.
-These courses (as well as AP and IB exams) will not receive course equivalence or credit toward writing, diversity or foreign language requirements, although they may fulfill general education categories I, II, III or V where appropriate.
+These courses must appear on the college transcript as part of the regular college curriculum and are expected to be taught on the college campus by college faculty.
+These courses (as well as AP and IB exams) will not receive course equivalence or credit toward writing, diversity, foreign language or general education requirements (except for general education categories I and III, where appropriate).
 However, departments may use them as a basis to waive prerequisites or specific course requirements on a case-by-case basis.

 Students may not receive credit for both an AP exam (or IB or other international exam) and a college course taken before high school graduation covering the same subject matter, nor for an AP and IB exam covering the same subject matter.